-At AutoAccident.com, our injury lawyers have been helping residents of Waterford with their personal injury claims since 1982.
-For information on how our law firm can help you, call (209) 227-1931 or (800) 404-5400 to speak with one of our Waterford car accident attorneys today.
+At AutoAccident.com, our lawyers have been helping Waterford residents with their personal injury cases since 1982.
+For information on how our law firm can help you, call (209) 227-1931 or (800) 404-5400 to speak with one of our car accident attorneys and receive free, friendly case advice today.

-Our legal team has the resources and experience needed to prove your injury claim to insurance claims adjusters, defense lawyers, and members of the jury.
-This way, we can obtain the full and fair financial compensation to which you are entitled to under California law.
+Our legal team has the resources and experience to prove your injury claim to insurance claims adjusters, defense lawyers, and jury members.
+This way, we can obtain the full and fair financial compensation you are entitled to under California law.
 We handle personal injury cases under a contingent fee arrangement.
-You owe no upfront fees and will only have to pay lawyer’s fees if we win your car accident injury claim.Where Are the Most Dangerous Intersections in the City of Waterford?
+You will only have to pay lawyer's fees if we win your car accident injury claim.Where Are the Most Dangerous Intersections in the City of Waterford?

 Intersections connect many roads and traffic coming from different directions together.
 It is no wonder that they are the site of most car accidents.
 Some of the intersections that have the most traffic crashes in Waterford, CA, include:

 - Bentley Road and Tim Bell Road

 - Bonnie Brae Avenue and C Street

 - E Street and SR-132

 - Highway 132 and Reinway Avenue